-Leonard was growing more and more interested as he took his
+Leonard began growing more and more interested as he took his

 intense facial expression said it very well.

-Frank clearly saw that he was hanging on his every word, and he
+Frank clearly saw that Leonard hung on his every word, and he

-that great-grandpa Elias had a reputation for being
+went on.
+"Listen, big guy, I know that great-grandpa Elias had a

 a load of malarkey!!!
 Impossible, I tell you!!!
 Simply impossible!!!
 No